Dynatrace/AWSDevOpsTutorial/README.md

 ### Monspec - Monitoring as Code Configuration

-One aspect we havent discussed in more detail is the actual configuration that tells our lambda functions which Dynatrace Entities to query, which metrics and timeframes to compare.
+One aspect we haven't discussed in more detail is the actual configuration that tells our lambda functions which Dynatrace Entities to query, which metrics and timeframes to compare.
 This configuration is all stored in "monspec.json".
 A json file that our Pipeline defines as an Input Artifact.
 The idea behind this configuration file is that a developer of a service can define the following things
 1. How to identify that service in the different environments
 2. How to compare that service between environments
 3. Which metrics to compare and whether it is a 1:1 comparison or whether a special baseline factor should be applied